 Train frequency is of at least four trains per hour during the day, and the trip takes about 40 minutes.
-There are no reserved seats on any urban train from Lisbon to Sintra, and tickets cannot be bought online.
+There are no reserved seats on any commuter train between Lisbon and Sintra, and tickets cannot be bought online.

-Sintra station is a comfortable 10-minute walk (about 1km) from the town centre.
-Pena National Palace and the Moorish Castle, however, are located on a steep hill, 5km from the town centre.
-You can take bus 434, which operates on a hop-on hop-off system.
+Sintra Station is a comfortable 10-minute walk (about 1km) from the town centre.
+However, Pena National Palace and the Moorish Castle are located on a steep hill, 5km from the town.
+You might want to take bus 434, which operates on a hop-on hop-off system.
 Tickets can be bought on board.

 Sintra is a short drive from Lisbon.
 The town can be reached from Lisbon in just half an hour on the IC19 motorway.